Categories: Scholarships

 Not every school in Canada has the permission to host international students.
 Before you apply to any Canadian university, it is important to confirm that the institution has been granted the right to admit international students.
 Universities that can take international students are referred to as Designated Learning Institutions (DLI).
 Unlike tertiary institutions, all primary and secondary schools in Canada are designated learning institutions.
 So when you find a university of your choice, check with the right authorities for the status of that university.

 To check the status of your institution of choice, visit the Canadian government website responsible for listing such institutions.
-Note that primary and secondary schools are not listed here, they qualify by default.
+Note that primary and secondary schools are not listed here; they qualify by default.
 You must first know the province under which the university falls.
 Scroll down to the bottom of the page and select a province from the combo box.
 A drop-down list appears when you choose a province with a list of Designated Learning institutions.

 Look for the university on the list.
 You can also use the filter box to quickly find the institution by typing all or a part of its name.
-If you can’t find the university on the list, and you are sure that is the province under which it is located, it means that institution cannot admit foreign students.
+If you can’t find the university on the list, and you are sure that is the province under which it is located, it means that the institution cannot admit foreign students.

 DOCUMENT REQUIREMENT